mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 High Passage: The passenger gets the best possible treatment.
 The passenger receives a stateroom and one ton of cargo space for baggage and can expect high-quality entertainment.
 One level of the Steward skill is required for every 10 high passengers.

-Middle Passage: Middle passage is generally sold on a stand-by basis so middle passengers can be ‘bumped’ by high passengers who arrive later – many ships will only take middle passengers if they cannot fill staterooms with high passage clients or lack enough stewards.
+Middle Passage: Middle passage is generally sold on a stand-by basis so middle passengers can be 'bumped' by high passengers who arrive later – many ships will only take middle passengers if they cannot fill staterooms with high passage clients or lack enough stewards.
 Baggage allowance is 100kg.
 One level of the Steward skill is required for every 100 middle passengers.
 A Traveller with Steward 0 can provide suitable services for 10 middle passengers.

-Basic Passage: Also called steerage, this is where a ship’s captain tries to fill all available space with low-paying passengers.
+Basic Passage: Also called steerage, this is where a ship's captain tries to fill all available space with low-paying passengers.
 It is generally considered more trouble than it is worth but there is nearly always someone desperate enough to use basic passage.
 Two basic passengers can be crammed into one stateroom and other areas of the ship can be kitted out with simple bunks to carry more – two tons of space is required for every basic passenger not in a stateroom.
 Baggage allowance is 10kg.

 Working Passage: This is identical to middle passage but the passenger pays their way by serving on board ship in some capacity, usually fulfilling one of the crew positions.

 Low Passage: A low passenger is frozen in a low berth and counts as cargo.
-There is real danger to the passenger, as a Routine (6+) Medic check (1D x 10 minutes, INT) is required upon opening the capsule, applying the passenger’s END DM to the check.
+There is real danger to the passenger, as a Routine (6+) Medic check (1D x 10 minutes, INT) is required upon opening the capsule, applying the passenger's END DM to the check.

 A further DM+1 is applied if the ship is TL12 or higher, while non-humans suffer DM-2.
 An emergency low berth inflicts DM-1 on this check.

 If the check failed, the passenger does not survive.

-It is customary for the ship’s captain to contribute Cr10 from every low passage towards a lottery in which each low passenger randomly guesses how many will survive the trip.
+It is customary for the ship's captain to contribute Cr10 from every low passage towards a lottery in which each low passenger randomly guesses how many will survive the trip.
 If the winner is among the dead, the captain collects the prize.
-The lottery is administered by a ship’s steward.
+The lottery is administered by a ship's steward.

 REMOTE OPERATIONS Some ships carry a variety of drones to enable their crew to perform tasks without leaving their ship or manoeuvring their vessel into hostile territory.
 Drones are piloted from their mother ship with the Electronics
 (remote ops) skill and can operate at up to Medium range (see page 165).